 Namespace Transition Announcement: Hedera Projects Moving to Hiero

 As previously announced in September 2024, Hedera projects have migrated to Hiero under Linux Foundation Decentralized Trust.
-This significant evolution involves a critical namespace transition from hashgraph to hiero
+This significant evolution involves a critical namespace transition from hashgraph to hiero or hiero-ledger, affecting project dependencies and SDK imports.
+This shift emphasizes greater transparency, collaboration, and open-source innovation, and developers are encouraged to update their dependencies accordingly to stay aligned.

 Why the Migration from Hedera to Hiero?